boltops-tools/lono/README.md

 # lono cfn

 ## Summary
-Lono also provides a `lono cfn` wrapper command that allows you to launch stacks from the lono templates.
+Lono also provides a `lono cfn` management command that allows you to launch stacks from the lono templates.
 The `lono cfn` tool automatically runs `lono generate` internally and then launches the CloudFormation stack all in one command.
 Provided that you are in a lono project and have a `my-stack` lono template definition.
 To create a stack you can simply run:

 ```
 $ lono cfn create my-stack